js-1981/pdsnd_github/README.md

 2022-07-18T13:39:00

 ### Project Title
-"bikeshare" Project related to Udacity Nanodegree
+"bikeshare" Project related to Udacity Nanodegree "Programming for Data Science with Python"

 ### Description
 commandline tool to analyse bikeshare data (csv raw data) with possibilities for user interaction.